alienbuild/node-svg-rebrander/README.md

 By default app will look in `./input/` for svgs and output to `./output/`.

 Run `node index.js --collection` to run the app and rebrand/recolour svgs.

+Run `node index.js --symbolise` to run the app and output the found icons as an svg instance to be used in a nunjucks file. ie:

+`<symbol id="icon-house">{% include "../brand/coop/images/icon-house.svg" %}</symbol>`